ReCodEx/pylib/README.md

 ### Utility Functions

-In case you want to manually manage api tokens, the Client contains methods for this purpose.
+In case you want to manually create api tokens, the Client contains methods for this purpose.

 ```python
 new_token = client.get_login_token(username, password)